openstack/openstack-manuals/doc/user-guide/source/set_up_clustering.rst

    .. note::

-      **Your application connects to this IP address.** The trove :command:`cluster-show` command displays the IP address of the query router.
+      **Your application connects to this IP address.** The :command:`trove cluster-show` command displays the IP address of the query router.
       This is the IP address your application uses to retrieve data from the database.